Cead Mile Failte go / Welcome to Abhaile Cottage!

 Abhaile (the Irish word for 'home') Cottage has been lovingly restored and equipped with all of the modern comforts to make yours an enjoyable stay in this 'home away from home'.
 It has a modern fully-equipped kitchen, with an electric hob and cooker, microwave oven, kettle, toaster, cafetiere, washer / dryer, dishwasher and fridge-freezer.

-There are two double bedrooms with comfy traditional-style wrought-iron beds and plenty of wardrobe space.
+There is one double and one twin bedroom with comfy traditional-style wrought-iron beds and plenty of wardrobe space.
 A cot is provided for our younger guests and a double sofa-bed futon is also available in the living area.
 The bathroom is equipped with a bath and shower so that you can enjoy a relaxing soak after a day's sight-seeing.
 A hair dryer is also provided for your convenience.

 The spacious living room contains dining and lounge areas for six people.
 A high-chair is provided for our younger guests.
 The room is divided by a traditional solid-fuel stove which powers the heating for the cottage and can be used as an open fire - just the thing to welcome you home!
 A stereo with CD and radio, and a TV and DVD are provided in case you wish to relax with some music or a movie in front of the fire at the end of your day.
 A selection of cookery books, novels and books of historical interest are also available for our guests to enjoy.